 The keydown event occurs when the key is pressed, followed immediately by the keypress event.
 Then the keyup event is generated when the key is released.

-"Modifier keys" are keys like [Shift], [Control] and [Alt], that don't send characters, but modify the characters sent by other keys.
-For most browsers, both keydown and keyup events are triggered by modifier keys, but keypress events are not.
+"Modifier keys" are one class of special keys.
+They include keys like Shift, Control and Alt, that don't send characters, but modify the characters sent by other keys.
+For nearly all modern browsers, both keydown and keyup events are triggered by modifier keys, but keypress events are not.
 This is consistant with their being "key" events not "character" events.
-However, there is a lot of variation:

 Internet Explorer